elmaxe/devops-tutorial/README.md

 - `assertRaises` tests that an error is raised.
 We use it to test that `review` raises an error when inputting something other than an integer as argument to the function and to check that you’re not reviewing a year greater than the current year.

 ### Sub tests
 When creating unit tests, it is common to insert many assertions into one test function, making that function contain a lot of assertions.
 If one of these assertions would fail, `unittest` aborts the execution of that test function.
-Therefore we wouldn't know whether the following assertions in the same test function would pass or not.
+Therefore, we wouldn't know whether the remaining assertions in the same test function would pass or not.
 Sub tests solve this problem.
-By dividing the test into sub tests, `unittest` will run all sub tests, regardless if any of them fail.
+By dividing the assertions of a test into sub tests, `unittest` will run them all, regardless of whether some of them fail or not.
+We therefore get to know the status of all the assertions, and not just the status of the assertions up until the first failure.

 We implemented subtests in the `test_review_should_not_return_default` function.